 Academic Participation Criteria Item(s) Total Case Presentation Site Director, teaching faculty, or chief resident will lead and grade the case presentations.
-Each of the following are worth a total of two (2) points each and added to give a final score: H&P Differential Knowledge of Patient Knowledge of Disease Presentation and Communication Case Presentation.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points Competency Checklist The following list is separate from the Px/Dx list and can only be performed in an inpatient or outpatient setting.
+Each of the following are worth a total of two (2) points each and added to give a final score: • H&P • Differential • Knowledge of Patient • Knowledge of Disease • Presentation and Communication Case Presentation.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points Competency Checklist The following list is separate from the Px/Dx list and can only be performed in an inpatient or outpatient setting.
 A faculty member, site director, or resident can sign off on any of the components of this checklist.
-Each of the following items are worth one (1) point each for a maximum of 10 points: 1.
-Foley insertion 2.
-Nasogastric tube insertion 3.
-Surgical Drain Insertion or Removal 4.
-Suturing & Knot Tying 5.
-Staple Insertion or Removal Competency Checklist.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points
+Each of the following items are worth one (1) point each for a maximum of 10 points: • Foley insertion • Nasogastric tube insertion • Surgical Drain Insertion or Removal • Suturing & Knot Tying • Staple Insertion or Removal • Intravenous (IV) Catheter Insertion • Airway management • FAST Exam or Ultrasound Guided Imaging +/- Procedure • History and Physical Note • Post-Operative Note • Admission Orders • Clinic Note • Wound Care and Management • Patient/Family Communication • Arterial Line • Breast exam Rural clinical skills checklist: five additional rural-specific skills chosen by the LIC surgery Site Director.
+Competency Checklist.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points